jarun/nnn/README.md

 In this mode directories are opened in filter mode, allowing continuous navigation.
 Works best with the **arrow keys**.

-In case of only one match and it's a directory, `nnn` auto selects the directory and enters it in this mode.
+When there's a unique match and it's a directory, `nnn` auto selects the directory and enters it in this mode.
 To disable this behaviour,

     export NNN_NO_AUTOSELECT=1

+This mode takes navigation to the next level when short, unique keypress sequences are possible.
+For example, to reach `nnn` development directory (located at `~/GitHub/nnn`) from my `$HOME` (which is the default directory the terminal starts in), I use the sequence <kbd>g</kbd><kbd>n</kbd>.

-The _wild mode_ program option can be handy for users who use this mode constantly.
+The **_wild mode_** program option can be extremely handy for users who use this mode constantly.
 The entries are unsorted when the directory loads.
-Applying filters sort the entries (with directories on top).
+Applying filters sorts the entries (with directories on top).
 Directory color is disabled in this mode.

 #### File indicators